re-ovo/k3d/README.md

 > Still working on it and it's not ready for testing or use.
 But I am welcome to any suggestions or
 > contributions.

+## Why K3D

+K3D provides a solution for developers with lightweight 3D needs.
+Compared with using the game engine directly, it is more lightweight, focused and rendering.
+It is written in pure kotlin and is easy to interoperate with native applications.
+It is simple, provides a declarative API, and only requires a few lines of code to complete the scene construction.

 ## Features

 - glTF 2.0 Loader